FM (No Static at All): Chart performance

 "FM"'s Canadian chart debut, at No. 90, followed its American entrance by two weeks.
 In mid-July it reached the Top 40 at No. 29; it remained at its peak, No. 19, for the first two weeks of August, after which it dropped to No. 27.
 By the end of the month, ten weeks after its debut, it left the charts.
-It would be the year's No. 152 single.
+It ranked No. 152 on the Canadian year-end list.

-The month after its North American chart debuts, the single entered the New Zealand Chart at No. 37, reaching its peak at No. 19 where it remained for three consecutive weeks.
-At the beginning of October, it had fallen to No. 38, its last chart position.
-It spent a total of nine weeks in the top 40.
+The month after its North American chart debut, the single entered the New Zealand Chart at No. 37, reaching its peak at No. 19 where it remained for three consecutive weeks.
+At the beginning of October, it had fallen to No. 38 on its ninth and final week in the top 40.